-In order to do this, one of the first things you should do is check current iOS adoption situation on this page https://developer.apple.com/support/app-store/.
-If you are starting a new project usually it’s enough to set a deployment target to previous version of iOS so your app will support 2 latest versions.
-On the other hand, if your project already has quite a big audience, then you should probably think about adding a support of n-2 version of iOS (where n is the current version number).
-In absolute device numbers these 3-5% potentially could be thousands or even millions of new users.
-In this case the efforts to implement the support are worth.
+In order to do this, one of the first things you should do is check the current iOS adoption situation on this page.
+If you are starting a new project usually it’s enough to set a deployment target to the previous version of iOS so your app will support 2 latest versions.
+On the other hand, if your project already has quite a big audience, then you should probably think about adding support for the n-2 version of iOS (where n is the current version number).
+In absolute device numbers, this 3 – 5 % potentially could be thousands or even millions of new users.
+In this case, the efforts to implement the support are worth it.

-If you have reason and want to make it impossible for some devices to run your app you can limit deployment target according to the beautiful table on this page http://iossupportmatrix.com.
-For example, to “block” iPhone5 and 5C you can set deployment target to iOS11.
+If you have a reason and want to make it impossible for some devices to run your app you can limit the deployment target according to the beautiful table on this page.
+For example, to “block” iPhone5 and 5C, you can set the deployment target to iOS11.

 Keep your target audience in mind and remember that you’ll never satisfy everyone.